| WEB DESIGN

 some pizzazz to your pages.
 But they can slowwww page loading.
 Don't let them spoil the

-* Use a background color instead of an image.
+experience.
+Here are some rules: * Keep the background image physically small to keep its file size small. * Make sure black-and-white images aren't saved in color formatthat wastes space. * Use a background color instead of an image.
 A color loads much faster. |

 |